JanosSandor2002/frontend-practicing/README.md

 ## Guide

-You must change between repository branches to find my little projects.
+You must change between repository branches to find my little projects as parts.

 ## What I’ve Learned So Far